-To be eligible to apply, an applicant must meet the following criteria:
+To be eligible to apply, an applicant must:

 - Applicants must provide results of "Test of English as a Foreign Language" (TOEFL) that meet UMD required English Proficiency scores for any applicant “if English is not your native language, regardless of your citizenship” as described at: https://www.admissions.umd.edu/apply/admission-requirements/international-applicant-requirements/english-language-proficiency.

 - While a passing TOEFL/IELTS score is the only absolute way a student can meet the English proficiency requirement, we may consider waiving the TOEFL/IELTS requirement if a student has completed one of the following – see site for full list. https://www.admissions.umd.edu/apply/admission-requirements/international-applicant-requirements/english-language-proficiency

 - This program uses the on-line centralized internship application, DICAS.
 The DICAS application is now open to allow applicants to begin their application for the Spring 2023 match.
 The online application must be completed for our program by 11:59 p.m.
 Central Time on February 15, 2023.
 The DICAS application fee for the first designation is $50 and $25 for each additional designation.

 - When completing the online application form, applicants must include the name and contact information (specifically an e-mail address) for each reference.
 This will trigger an e-mail message requesting completion of a reference form.
 Students submitting more than one application will need to use the same individuals as references for each application.